LA is an eternal mirage— an oasis that will always escape you.

 LA’s magnets: sky, land, and water.
 Ultimately, its light.

 LA is not forgiving.
-You have to become whole and emotionally self-sufficient, an almost impossible task in a lovely and selfish place.
+You have to become whole and emotionally self-sufficient, an almost impossible task in a lonely and selfish place.

 LA mirrors our world more and more: distributed, bound together yet unconnected, versus traditional cities.